ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 *Description:* determines the variable for which the autocorrelation function is calculated.
-Therefore, if the selected variable is ‘configuration', essentially position autocorrelation function is calculated.
+Therefore, if the selected variable is 'configuration', essentially position autocorrelation function is calculated.

 -  `normalize <#_Normalize>`__